dedalus-enterprise-architect/efk-resources/README.md

-# Openshift Logging Resources
+# OpenShift Logging Resources

-This project collects some procedures on how to Set Up a custom EFK instance having the following minimum requirements:
+This project collects some procedures on how to setup a custom EFK instance based on the following minimum requirements:

- * RedHat Cluster Logging Operator - version 5.7.5
+ * RedHat OpenShift Cluster Logging Operator - version 5.7.5

- * RedHat Elasticsearch Operator - version 5.7.5
+ * RedHat ElasticSearch Operator - version 5.7.5

  * OpenShift 4.12 or higher